Vadodara Municipal Corporation: Finances and Revenue sources

-In 2024, Vadodara Municipal Corporation successfully raised Rs 1 billion through the issuance of five-year green municipal bonds, carrying a coupon rate of 7.90%.
-The funds raised from these bonds are earmarked for the deployment in three significant water pumping and drainage projects aimed at enhancing the efficiency of sewage water disposal in the region.
+In 2024, Vadodara Municipal Corporation marked a financial milestone by successfully raising ₹1 billion through the issuance of five-year green municipal bonds, carrying a coupon rate of 7.90%.
+The funds raised from these bonds were earmarked for deployment in three significant water pumping and drainage projects aimed at enhancing the efficiency of sewage water disposal in the region.